chanmix51/Pomm/documentation/documentation.rst

 Custom queries
 ==============

 Although it is possible to write whole plain queries by hand in the finders, this may induce coupling between your classes and the database structure.
 To ovoid coupling, the Map class owns the following methods: *getSelectFields*, *getGroupByFields* and *getFields*.
+It is important that table names are also retrieved with the *getTableName* method to keep the query correct if the table name changes over time.

 ::

-  // Model\Pomm\Entity\Blog\PostMap Class
+  // MyDatabase\Blog\PostMap Class
   public function getBlogPostsWithCommentCount(Pomm\Query\Where $where) {
-    $sql = sprintf('SELECT %s, COUNT(c.id) as "comment_count" FROM %s p JOIN %s c ON p.id = c.post_id WHERE %s GROUP BY %s',
+    $sql = sprintf('SELECT %s, COUNT(c.id) as "comment_count" FROM %s JOIN %s ON p.id = c.post_id WHERE %s GROUP BY %s',
         join(', ', $this->getSelectFields('p')),
         $this->getTableName('p'),
-        $this->Connection->getMapFor('Model\Pomm\Entity\Blog\Comment')->getTableName(),
+        $this->Connection->getMapFor('MyDatabase\Blog\Comment')->getTableName('c'),
         $where,
         join(', ', $this->getGroupByFields('p'))
         );